lauramari/in_my_feelings/README.md

 # in_my_feelings
 An nlp exercise in classifying emotions

-Sentence-BERT to classify emotions in the same text.
+Sentence-BERT to name the feeling (emotion) in a given text.